Dental Assistant Certificate Program

 DA 121

 Students will have the opportunity to understand the special needs of the medically and physically compromised patient as well as the specialty of pediatric dentistry including the stages of childhood and behavioral management.
 The students will be taught about the disturbances and classifications of malocclusions pertaining to the movement of the dentition in orthodontics.
 Students will also learn direct restorations using amalgam/composites and indirect restorations using gold noble metals alloys and ceramic castings.
 The student will learn procedural steps in assisting with a dental prophylaxis; gingivectomy, gingivoplasty and the preparation placement and removal of periodontal dressings.
 Students will enter detailed discussion of endodontic and practice involved endodontic diagnosis and treatment, as well as anesthesia used for pain control and canal cleaning/shaping and filing.
 The students will understand the procedures of an oral surgery which results in extractions (loss of teeth) and the need to replace them with the use of dentures, partials or dental implants.
 Related terminology, dental charting/documentation, vital signs, and infection control procedures.
-Prerequisite: Mod 1
+Prerequisite: Module 1

 Lecture18hr.